ray155093/azure-docs.zh-tw/articles/mobile-engagement/mobile-engagement-user-interface-dashboard.md

 <properties
-   pageTitle="Azure Mobile Engagement 使用者介面 - 儀表板"
-   description="了解如何使用 Azure Mobile Engagement 檢視和管理應用程式的資料圖表" services="mobile-engagement"
-   documentationCenter=""
-   authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Dashboard" description="Learn how to view and manage charts of data about your application using Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"